FukurouMakoto/Network-Tools/README.md

 ### Instructions
 1) Clone project
 2) run main.py

-3) Follow the printed instructions
-4) It's that easy!
+### Command-Line Arguments
+--help
+Print help menu to CLI.

+--ip
+Supply an IP address from your network.

+--cidr
+Provide the appropriate CIDR for your network.
+Please do not provide subnet if you are providing cidr.

+--subnet
+Provide the subnet mask for your network.
+Please do not provide CIDR if you are providing subnet.

+### Recent Features
+Project now uses Sys-Args to provide command line arguements.
+Results are now returned to the command line, which means they can now be redirected to a text file if you are using Linux.

 ### Future Additions
-I want to be able to run the program on the command line with flags like a traditional Linux program at some point.
-More research will be needed.
-I would also like to eventually create a GUI program for this as well.
+I would like to eventually create a GUI program for this.
+Also considering making a Java version as well for practice.